campg2j003/jfw_nsh/readme.md

 !define JAWSMAXVERSION "" ; max version of JAWS for which this script can be installed, e.g. "17.0" ;(If "" no restriction is imposed.)
 !define JAWSALLOWALLUSERS ; comment this line if you don't want to allow installation for all users.
 (Not recommended.)
+;Uncomment to change the default compile method, can be j=JAWSUtil, s=scompile, or n=do not compile scripts.
+;!define JAWSDefaultCompileMethod "j"
 ;Uncomment and change if the scripts are in another location.
 ;!define JAWSSrcDir "script\" ;Folder relative to current folder containing JAWS scripts, empty or ends with backslash.